Paritosh025/world_happiness/README.md

    - src/happiness/ is available (contains the package files).
 5. Follow the same workflow as in Colab to reproduce the analysis.

+---

+## 📊 Interpreting Results

+- A **higher Weighted Score** indicates stronger performance across the chosen drivers, not just a single metric.
+- **Year-to-year changes** can reflect policy shifts, economic shocks, or measurement differences — use the trend plots to reason about stability vs. volatility.
+- **Correlation views** help visually check whether increases in a driver (e.g., GDP per capita) track with gains in the composite score.

+## ⚠️ Assumptions & Limitations

+- **Heuristic weights**: The weights reflect relative influence; they’re transparent and adjustable but not learned from a model.
+- **Schema drift**: Year-to-year changes in column names are normalized, but subtle definition changes may remain.
+- **Data coverage**: Analysis is limited to countries/years present in the Kaggle files.

+## 📑 Credits & License

+- **Data**: World Happiness Report (Kaggle).
+- **License**: See `LICENSE.txt` for details.
+- **Docs & How-to**: See `TUTORIAL.md`.